 On top of that -- perhaps to help boost this engagement -- Facebook's VP of Product, Fidji Simo, announced last week that the channel would be introducing a Watch Party feature, in which a group of Facebook users can all watch the same video at the same time.
 However, it's worth noting that Watch Parties can take place even if the video isn't streaming live.

-"With everyone watching, commenting and reacting to the same moments together," Simo's statement reads, "it creates a shared viewing experience for
+"With everyone watching, commenting and reacting to the same moments together," Simo's statement reads, "it creates a shared viewing experience for video that helps build the kind of community and engagement we've seen with Live."

 So, does this indicate a decline in live video?
 Not quite.
 The only real shift that we expect to see is a potential rise in engagement with live videos after they've already ended -- that is, a group of users who missed the broadcast who all missed it can watch it together later on.